Exercising your guinea pigs is vital for their mental and physical well-being; you need to know how to exercise a guinea pig.

 Better if you encourage the way out for your guinea pig with treats at the end.

-A Tunnel Playground
+6. Make a Tunnel Playground

 A tunnel playground is a great floor time for your guinea pigs to explore and exercise.